segeljakt/macro-magic/multitype/README.md

 ```
 (i, f, d) ==> (5,-1.3,3.75)
 (i, j) ==> (1,2)
+i ==> 9
 i ==> 3
-i ==> 9
 ```

-That's it! :D
+That's is all!

 You can also return and assign structs and pointers as parameters.
-For more examples, see `example.c`.
+For more examples, see `heap-based/examples.c` and `stack-based/examples.c`.

+# LICENSE

+MIT